numalariamodeling/covid-chicago/README.md

 ### 3.3.1.
 Movement between areas
 [...]

-## 3.4.
+## 2.4.
 Spatial age-structured model
 A test verion is available under [emodl file](https://github.com/numalariamodeling/covid-chicago/blob/master/emodl/extendedmodel_cobey_locale_age_test.emodl).
 To generate or modify the emodl files use the [locale-age specific emmodl generator](https://github.com/numalariamodeling/covid-chicago/blob/master/emodl_generators/extended_cobey_age_locale_emodl_generator.py )

-## 4 Run simulations
+# 3 Run simulations
-[runScenarios.py](runScenarios.py) is used to run multiple simulations given a configuration file with the parameters.
-The script builds off a default configuration file [extendedcobey.yaml](extendedcobey.yaml) and substitutes parameters with the values/functions in the user-provided configuration file using the `@param@` placeholder.
-As with [extendedcobey_runScenarios.py](extendedcobey_runScenarios.py), it combines multiple trajectories.csv files produced into a trajectoriesDat.csv, that is used for postprocessing.
+The [runScenarios.py](runScenarios.py) is used to run multiple simulations given a configuration file with the parameters.
+The script builds off a default configuration file [extendedcobey.yaml](https://github.com/numalariamodeling/covid-chicago/blob/master/experiment_configs/extendedcobey_200428.yaml) and substitutes parameters with the values/functions in the user-provided configuration file using the `@param@` placeholder.
+Multiple trajectories.csv that are produced per single simulation are combined into a trajectoriesDat.csv, used for postprocessing and plotting.

-### 4.1 Configuration file:
+## 3.1 Configuration file:
-The configuration file is in YAML format and is divided into 5
+The configuration file is in [YAML](https://yaml.org/) format and is divided into 5
 blocks: `experiment_setup_parameters`,
 `fixed_parameters_region_specific`, `fixed_parameters_global`,
 `sampled_parameters`, `fitted_parameters`.
 The sampled parameters need